Tennessee Tiny Homes

 Along with a custom metal shower with Moen hardware.

-Everything pictured is included in the price.
-Joe is willing to deliver this tiny house to buyer with a delivery charge of cost of gas both ways.
-If you’re seriously interested in buying this home, you can get in touch with Joe over on his Facebook.
+Everything pictured was included in the price.
+Joe was willing to deliver this tiny house to a buyer with a delivery charge of the cost of gas both ways.
+If you like what you see and interested in Joe’s design, you can get in touch with Joe over on his Facebook.
 And be sure to tell him Alex from TinyHouseTalk.com sent you.
 Thanks!

 I’m quite happy to see a design like this.
 A couple friends of mine shun the idea of living in a tiny house on wheels not because of the size, but because they feel it would be “rustic” and “too much like camping.”
 Tennessee Tiny Homes has taken that notion and thrown it out the window by incorporating a clean, modern look that tells a potential owner they don’t have to compromise between sustainable living and personal comfort.
 Well done.